Javier goes 6 strong, Bregman homers as Astros down A's 6-3 - KVIA

 The Astros chartered 10 buses to bring 500 family members and friends of the victims of the May 24 mass shooting at a Uvalde elementary school to the game.

-The group attended a pregame event where manager Dusty Baker, Altuve, Bregman and right-hander Lance McCullers spoke and answered questions.
+The group attended a pregame event where Baker, Altuve, Bregman and right-hander Lance McCullers spoke and answered questions.

 A little girl who was at the school at the time of the shooting didn’t have a question for Altuve, but rather a request.
 Wearing a shirt that read “Team Altuve,” she asked the star second baseman to hit a home run for her.